-Traditional applications of atomic magnetometers are in measuring the geomagnetic field and its anomalies (such as, for example, due to the presence of magnetic ores or a friendly submarine deep under surface where other methods of detection are difficult).
-In recent years, many other applications have sprung up; including measuring biomagnetic fields produced by a beating heart, active brain, and possibly even a plant , although the latter remains a subject of an ongoing search.
-Atomic magnetometers are also becoming useful tools for the study of nominally nonmagnetic materials, as well as for petrology, the science of rocks .
-In the past, atomic magnetometers have been launched on spacecraft, and it is likely that the new generation of magnetometers will also be used for exploring magnetic fields in space, from those produced by planets in the solar system, to the ones in the outer space beyond its limits.
-On the other end of the spectrum of applications of atomic magnetometers is laboratory (and eventually, perhaps also field) measurements of the feeble fields produced by polarized nuclei, for instance detection of nuclear magnetic resonance (NMR).
-Recent developments of microfabricated millimeter-scale vapor cells has facilitated application of atomic SERF magnetometers to NMR detection on board a microfluidic chip , as well as conducting NMR experiment completely without magnets .
+Traditional applications of atomic magnetometers are in measuring the geomagnetic field and its anomalies (such as, for example, due to the presence of magnetic ores or a friendly submarine deep under the surface where other methods of detection are difficult).
+In recent years, many other applications have sprung up; including measuring biomagnetic fields produced by a beating heart, active brain, and possibly even a plant5, although the latter remains a subject of an ongoing search.
+Atomic magnetometers are also becoming useful tools for the study of nominally nonmagnetic materials, as well as for petrology, the science of rocks4.
+In the past, atomic magnetometers have been launched on spacecraft, and it is likely that the new generation of magnetometers will also be used for exploring magnetic fields in space, from those produced by planets in the solar system to the ones in the outer space beyond its limits.
+On the other end of the spectrum of applications of atomic magnetometers is laboratory (and eventually, perhaps also field) measurements of the feeble fields produced by polarized nuclei, for instance, detection of nuclear magnetic resonance (NMR).
+Recent developments of microfabricated millimeter-scale vapor cells have facilitated the application of atomic SERF magnetometers to NMR detection onboard a microfluidic chip6, as well as conducting NMR experiment completely without magnets7.

 Before concluding this brief tour of magnetometers big and small, let us mention one more example of each that seem particularly exciting.
-On the small side, the last three or so years (at the time of writing) have seen the emergence of magnetic sensors based on nitrogen-vacancy (NV) color centers in diamond (a particular type of impurity that give diamonds their fascinating colors) that promise and are already beginning to deliver an unprecedented combination of sensitivity and spatial resolution .
+On the small side, the last three or so years (at the time of writing) have seen the emergence of magnetic sensors based on nitrogen-vacancy (NV) color centers in diamond (a particular type of impurity that gives diamonds their fascinating colors) that promise and are already beginning to deliver an unprecedented combination of sensitivity and spatial resolution8.
 Going back to Eq.
 (1), this is due to the fact that one can pack a lot of these “artificial atoms” (paramagnetic NV centers) in a small volume, while maintaining very long spin relaxation times, at least by the standards of solid-state systems.
 Even single NV centers can be used for magnetometry providing a way to measure magnetic and even nuclear spins with atomic-scale resolution.
-Recently, researchers have conducted magnetometric experiments with NV centers in nanodiamond crystals imbedded into living and dividing (!) cells .
-On the large scale, and returning to alkali-metal-vapor magnetometers, experiments are being mounted, where instead of alkali atoms contained in vapor cells, sodium atoms in the mesosphere are used, which are located in a »10 km thick layer approximately 100 km above the surface of the earth .
-The sodium atoms are deposited into the atmosphere by meteorites, and can be excited by shining lasers from the ground, forming artificial laser guide stars (LGS).
-Magnetometers based on the LGS technology will complement and have important advantages over surface based magnetic measurements on the one hand, and aircraft or satellite based measurements on the other.
+Recently, researchers have conducted magnetometric experiments with NV centers in nanodiamond crystals imbedded into living and dividing (!) cells9.
+On the large scale, and returning to alkali-metal-vapor magnetometers, experiments are being mounted, where instead of alkali atoms contained in vapor cells, sodium atoms in the mesosphere are used, which are located in a »10 km thick layer approximately 100 km above the surface of the earth10.
+The sodium atoms are deposited into the atmosphere by meteorites and can be excited by shining lasers from the ground, forming artificial laser guide stars (LGS).
+Magnetometers based on the LGS technology will complement and have important advantages over surface-based magnetic measurements on the one hand, and aircraft or satellite-based measurements on the other.